MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscgetproviderinfo32.md

 ## -description

-<div class="alert"><b>Note</b>  Layered Service Providers are deprecated.
+<div class="alert">**Note**  Layered Service Providers are deprecated.
 Starting with Windows 8 and Windows Server 2012, use <a href="https://docs.microsoft.com/windows/desktop/FWP/windows-filtering-platform-start-page">Windows Filtering Platform</a>.</div><div> </div>The
-<b>WSCGetProviderInfo32</b> function retrieves the data associated with an information class  for a 32-bit layered service provider (LSP).<div class="alert"><b>Note</b>  This call is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscgetproviderinfo">WSCGetProviderInfo</a> for use on 64-bit platforms.
+**WSCGetProviderInfo32** function retrieves the data associated with an information class  for a 32-bit layered service provider (LSP).<div class="alert">**Note**  This call is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscgetproviderinfo">WSCGetProviderInfo</a> for use on 64-bit platforms.
 It is provided to allow 64-bit processes to access the 32-bit catalogs.</div>
 <div> </div>